twiforce/fukuro/README.md

 Installation
 -------------
+0. Make sure that you really know what are you doind.
+I've never tried to install this anywhere and you're aware of this.
+Tinyboard is great but SynchIE has some critical vulnerabilities.
 1. Download and extract Tinyboard to your web directory or get the latest development version with:

-        git clone git://github.com/savetheinternet/Tinyboard.git
+        git clone git://github.com/twiforce/synch-dev.git

 2. Navigate to ```install.php``` in your web browser and follow the prompts.
-3. Tinyboard should now be installed.
+3. SynchIE should now be installed.
 Log in to ```mod.php``` with the default username and password combination: **admin / password**.

 Please remember to change the administrator account password.